ClementLuo299/OMGPlatformClient/GAME_MODULES_GUIDE.md

 See the existing implementations for reference:
 - `TicTacToeModule` - Simple 3x3 grid game
-- `Connect4Module` - More complex board game
+- `ExampleGameModule` - Template for new games

 These examples demonstrate different approaches to game implementation and can serve as templates for your own games.